HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 Managing Substitute Days Off in Alberta

-If an employee takes a substitute day off in lieu of a statutory holiday worked, general holiday pay rules apply on that substitute day.
+If an employee takes a substitute day off instead of a statutory holiday worked, general holiday pay rules apply on that substitute day.

 If the employment ends before the substitute day is taken, the owed pay depends on who ended the employment:

-- If the employer terminates the employee, they must pay the employee the employee’s average daily wage plus 1.5 times their wage rate for all hours worked on the holiday.
+• If the employer terminates the employee, they must pay the employee their average daily wage plus 1.5 times their wage rate for all hours worked on the holiday.

-Holiday Rules for Salaried, Part-Time, Dismissed Employees in Alberta
+Holiday Rules for Salaried, Part-Time, and Dismissed Employees in Alberta

 Salaried Employees